 Absorbency Performance Comparison

 What do you really want from a diaper?
 To keep your baby dry, healthy and happy, right?
-So, we thoroughly tested the green diapers versus traditional diapers on absorbency (to learn more about our methods, you can read our article, “How We Tested Disposable Diapers”), and this is what we learned: on average, green disposable diapers were more absorbent than traditional disposable diapers.
-Yes, you read that right.
-And by almost 30%.
+So, we thoroughly tested the green diapers versus traditional diapers on absorbency (to learn more about our methods, you can read our article, "How We Tested Disposable Diapers").
+After all our testing was complete (whew) we had learned that on average, green disposable diapers were more absorbent than traditional disposable diapers.
+Yes, you read that right!
+Whats more, they beat the pants off the traditional diapers by almost 30%!

-This really surprised us, because we expected the more synthetic diapers to have a performance advantage on absorbency.
+This really surprised us, because we expected the more synthetic diapers to have a performance advantage for absorbency.
 But, what we found was the opposite.

-The two top absorbing diapers were both green, BAMBO Nature and Attitude Eco-Friendly Diapers, both of which scored perfect 10s in their absorbency performance tests.
-In contrast, Pampers Swaddlers and Pampers Swaddlers Sensitive diapers were the top two traditional diapers in absorbency, and they scored a 9 and 8, respectively, coming in at fourth and fifth place.
+The two top absorbing diapers were both green, BAMBO Nature and Nature Babycare Eco-Friendly Diapers, which scored a 9 and 10 out of 10 respectfully.
+In contrast, Pampers Swaddlers and Pampers Swaddlers Sensitive were the top two traditional diapers in absorbency, coming in at fourth place they both scored an 8.

 On average and individually, green diapers outperformed traditional diapers on absorbency.